-(to get rid of ammonia, ammonia burns, and diaper stink)
+(to get rid of ammonia, ammonia burns, contact rash, and stinky diapers)

 Over time you may notice that your cloth diapers no longer smell April fresh, even right after laundering.
 You may also notice an extremely strong (stronger than normal) urine smell in baby’s diaper after peeing in them.
 Both are signs that your diapers are not clean and need to be ‘stripped’.
-Stripping is the process of removing detergent build up and/or odors from your diapers in order to eliminate stink, prevent diaper rash, and improve absorbency.
+Stripping is the process of removing mineral deposits and detergent build up from your diapers in order to eliminate stink, prevent diaper rash, and improve absorbency.

 How do I know if my cloth diapers need to be stripped?

 - Are your diapers leaking but the inserts aren't fully soaked?

 - When you sprinkle water on top of your diaper, does it bead up instead of soaking into the diaper?

 - Does your baby get a rash when you put a diaper on, but the rash immediately disappears if she wears a disposable diaper?

 - Do your diapers still stink or smell of urine AFTER they’ve been washed